 Common names: Ghora-neem, Bokain, Moha-neem, China berry tree, White cedar, Cape lilac, Persian lilac

-Fruit a drupe, globose, yellow in color.
+Fruit a drupe, globose, dry fruits are brown in color.
 Propagation of plant is caused by seeds.

 Til or Sesame ( Sesamum indicum , family: Pedaliaceae) is an annual herb with hollow stem and branches attaining a height of 50 to 100 cm.
 Sesame or Til seed is one of the oldest oil-seed crops o f t h e w o r l d.
 The plant is originated in Africa.
 It is cultivated as crop throughout the tropical world.
 Leaves are opposite, broad lanceolate, dark green, 4- 14 cm long with an entire margin .
 Flower is hairy, white or light pink, borne on leaf axil; 3-5 cm long with a four-lobed mouth.
 In Bangladesh, i t blooms generally in April-May.
 Sesame fruit is a rectangular capsule, 2-7 cm long, covered with tiny soft hair .
 Tiler khaja, a type of sweetened food made from sesame seed is very popular in Bangladesh.
 Propagation of the plant is caused by seeds.
 Seeds are usually off-white in c o l o r.
 Sesame is energizing, carminative and diuretic.
 It increases breast milk and sperms in male.
 It has been found useful in dyspepsia a